joaopcnogueira/fastapi-crud-alembic-mysql/README.md

 alembic upgrade head
 ```

-Now, if you open the database `sqlite.db`, you should see the created database with the empty tables `users` and `items`.
+Now, if you open the database, you should see the created database with the empty tables `users` and `items`.

 # CRUD Operations